 Note that choosing different options within one criterion results in a search covering companies qualified based on one OR the other option. (e.g. When putting "London" and "Paris" in Companies location criterion, the system will search for companies located in one of these cities).

 The logic changes to AND in the case of different criteria.
-Choosing Technology in Industry criterion and London in Companies location will result in a list of companies which are located in London and position themselves in Technology industry.
+Choosing Technology in Industry criterion and London in Companies location will result in a list of companies which are located in London and position themselves in the Technology industry.

 Remember that choosing too many different criteria might narrow your results too much.